- Explos Nature - Maison de la Mer

 - Explos Nature - OOT Observatatoire d'oiseaux de Tadoussac

 - Explos Nature - Festival des oiseaux migrateurs de la Côte-Nord

 - Explos Nature - l’École de plongée Immersion Côte-Nord

 - Sentier des Dunes et l'Observatoire d'oiseaux de Tadoussac

-Birds are in the spotlight from Tadoussac to Forestville, from September 21 to 24, during the 13th Festival of Migratory Birds of the North Shore.
+Birds are in the spotlight from Tadoussac to Colombier, from September 18 to 24, during the 13th Festival of Migratory Birds of the North Shore.
 The Tadoussac Bird Observatory offers the general public and connoisseurs a unique and immersive experience in the ornithological universe through a multitude of activities.